-- The Legal function seeks to mitigate legal risks arising from legislative changes, major litigation and disputes, regulatory proceedings and unclear contractual terms. - The compliance function assists the respective Board and Senior Management of the operating entities in managing and mitigating the compliance risks due to any non-compliance of the requirements of the law, regulations as well as regulatory and industry guidelines. - The risk management function assists the respective Board and Senior Management of the operating entities to achieve its strategic goals and objectives by implementing risk management activities and controls across the organisation. - Both the compliance and risk management functions report to the RMC which assists the respective Board of the operating entities to discharge its oversight function effectively.
-As part of its responsibilities, the compliance and risk management functions advise the respective Board and Senior Management of the operating entities on compliance, risk and regulatory matters; and provide training to the Group's employees.
+- The Legal function seeks to mitigate legal risks arising from legislative changes, major litigation and disputes, regulatory proceedings and unclear contractual terms. - The compliance function assists the respective Board and Senior Management of the subsidiaries in managing and mitigating the compliance risks due to any non-compliance of the requirements of the law, regulations as well as regulatory and industry guidelines. - The risk management function assists the respective Board and Senior Management of the subsidiaries to achieve its strategic goals and objectives by implementing risk management activities and controls across the organisation.

+Both the compliance and risk management functions report to the RMC which assists the respective Board of the subsidiaries to discharge its oversight function effectively.
+As part of its responsibilities, the compliance and risk management functions advise the respective Board and Senior Management of the subsidiaries on compliance, risk and regulatory matters; and compliance awareness amongst the Group's employees through trainings and workshops.

 In addition to the above oversight functions, the actuarial function of the insurance operating entities constitutes additional components of the "second line of defence".
-The actuarial function contributes towards assessing and managing risks in line with regulatory requirements and reports to the respective Board and Senior Management of the insurance operating entities.
-Its scope of work includes coordination and calculation of technical reserves, product pricing and profitability oversight and contribution to the effective implementation of the risk management system.
+The actuarial function contributes towards assessing and managing risks in line with regulatory requirements and reports to the respective Board and Senior Management of the subsidiaries.
+Its scope of work includes coordination and calculation of technical reserves, providing oversight on product pricing and profitability and contribution to the effective implementation of the risk management system.
 An appropriate control framework has been established to avoid any potential conflict of interest to fulfil its role as the second line of defence.

-The RMC drives the risk management framework of the Group and reports quarterly to the respective Board of the operating entities on its recommendations and/or decisions.
-The Risk Management Working Committee ("RMWC") is established at the management level of the respective operating entities and serves as a platform for two way communications between the Management and the RMC on matters relating to risk strategy and management.
-Through the quarterly reporting from RMWC, the RMC consolidates the status of the risks and presents them to the respective Boards of the operating entities for consideration.
+The RMC drives the risk management framework of the Group and reports quarterly to the respective Board of the subsidiaries on its recommendations and/or decisions.
+The Risk Management Working Committee ("RMWC") is established at the management level of the respective subsidiaries and serves as a platform for two way communications between the Management and the RMC on matters relating to risk strategy and management.
+Through the quarterly reporting from RMWC, the RMC consolidates the status of the risks and presents them to the respective Boards of the subsidiaries for consideration.